What You Should Know

 Capital equipment is defined as items of tangible personal property that individually cost more than $5,000 and have a useful life of more than one year.
 The $5,000 threshold includes the item itself, expenditures necessary to put the item in place, and ancillary charges such as taxes, duty, protective in-transit insurance, freight, and installation costs.
 For example, the capital expenditure for a piece of equipment includes the cost of any modifications, attachments, accessories, and auxiliary apparatus necessary to make it usable as well as the cost of shipping and installation.

 Please review the Capital Equipment Policy prior to purchasing.
 When you purchase a capital item, the Office of the Controller will provide the equipment's custodian with a bar-coded tag that must be affixed to the item.
-The custodian is responsible for providing the Controller's office with location, model, and serial number, and any other relevant information when the asset is received, moved, disposed, or when any other information on the record changes.
+The custodian is responsible for updating the asset record in Prime Financials with location, model, and serial number, and any other relevant information when the asset is received, moved, disposed, or when any other information on the record changes.

 How to Buy Capital Equipment